yourdevkalki/arbitrum-vibekit/README.md

 **5. Build your own DeFi agent:**
 Dive into the [examples/](https://github.com/EmberAGI/arbitrum-vibekit/tree/main/typescript/examples) directory to explore other agent templates and start building your own!

-## 🎨 GUI Interaction

-You can also access the example agents through our [web-based GUI](https://questbook.emberai.xyz/) that provides a user-friendly interface for:

-- Interacting with agents without local setup
-- Visualizing agent responses and transactions
-- Managing multiple agent interactions

-To use the GUI:

-1. Head over to our [web interface](https://questbook.emberai.xyz/)
-2. Connect your wallet (if required for the agent)
-3. Select the agent you want to interact with
-4. Use the chat interface to send commands
-5. View transaction details and agent responses in real-time

 ## 🎧 Vibe Coding